 The surrounding landscape is a naturalist's dream with fantastic bird life on the lake and beautifully patterned butterflies everywhere.

-Your meals are eaten in a separate hut at the edge of the lake which is incredibly tranquil.
+Your meals are eaten in a separate hut which is incredibly tranquil.
 At night a camp fire is lit and hours can be spent under the stars.
 All the fruit and vegetables you will eat are grown on site and the food is simple and delicious local fare.
 The kitchen is by no means closed and many guests like to observe and learn traditional cooking techniques during their stay.

-This is a typical village mud house which consists of a double bedroom, a small library and sitting area.
+The Mudhouse is styled on a typical village mud house which consists of a double bedroom, a small library and sitting area.
 One bathroom which has a w/c, basin and open air shower.
 The Mud House can accommodate up to four guests.
 The hotel is currently building a raised platform, similar to a treehouse, so that this can accommodate larger families, commanding spectacular views over the surrounding countryside.

-This is a spacious hut that accommodates up to 12 guests.
+This is also a spacious Camping Hut that accommodates up to 12 guests.
 Double beds on raised clay platforms fitted with mosquito netting are set dormitory style.
 There are two indoor bathrooms with outdoor showers.
 The Camping Hut is ideal for two families or a group of friends traveling together.